How to interrogate a finance report

 What's a finance report and what should it include?

-As a governor or trustee, it's your job to keep a close eye on your finances, including monitoring the school/trust budget during the year.
+As a governor, it's your job to keep a close eye on finances, including monitoring the school budget during the year.

-You'll likely receive a finance report from either your SBM or CFO (depending on whether you're in a maintained school or an academy) before finance committee meetings.
+You'll likely receive a finance report from your SBM before finance committee meetings.